primap-community/primap-datalad-howto/README.md

 git annex whereis path/to/some/file
 ```

+Choose a file that ist stored in the datalad remote (e.g. .nc or .csv files).
 We should now see a list of remotes where the file is stored.
 One of them will have the name `public-r2`
 and show the url of the R2 bucket.
+Note that it could also have another name, if the remote wasn't set up
+as described above.

 If the command does nothing we can try the same for all files and interrupt the process after a few files: